-Press the Back button to exit from the Analog Step test function.
+Press the Back button to exit from the Analog Step-Test function.

-5.2.3.2 ZERO CALIBRATION
+5.2.3.2.
+ZERO CALIBRATION

 The zero calibration allows the instrument to calibrate its internal ozone offset factor.
-This should only be done with a source of zero air free of ozone, connected to the "Sample In" port of the monitor.
+This should only be done with a source of zero air, free of ozone, connected to the sample inlet.
 Allow the instrument to stabilize on the zero air source before attempting to zero.
 This normally takes 10-15 minutes.